 This is a tabular version of the Rank Conditions tab, providing for a more granular examination of specific numbers or rates.
 Users can sort the table on any of the measures and can use the search window to quickly find a specific condition.

+For additional help or more info, click the “?” button next to each tool, or check out the Technical tab .

 RANK CONDITIONS BY SEX